 Microsoft pays dividends on a quarterly basis, usually in mid-March, June, September, and November.
 For all the previous Ex-Dividend Dates, Record Dates, and Payable Dates, see our Excel Spreadsheet below.

 Download Microsoft’s 14 Year Dividend Yield History

-If you want the very best dividend income stocks look at our Dividend Emperors report.
+Suppose you want the very best dividend income stocks to look at our Dividend Emperors report.
 Our Highest Paying Dividends Special Report is also important reading.

 Important Tech Stocks worth considering are generally Dividend, and Growth Stocks are Intel, Nvidia, & Apple.